SOFTS-Raw sugar steadies after touching near 6-year peak

 COFFEE

+* The strengthening of Brazil's real currency against the dollar * Against that, data showed ICE stocks rose to 785,600 bags KC-TOT-TOT, their highest since July.
+There were also 275,562 bags pending grading. * March robusta coffee LRCc2 rose 0.2% to $1,882 a tonne, having hit its lowest since Dec.
+6 on Tuesday at $1,851. * Local coffee prices in top robusta producer Vietnam drifted lower this week on thin demand, traders said.
+COCOA * March London cocoa LCCc1 rose 2% to 2,048 pounds per tonne. * Forecasters Climate42 said that thanks to benign weather over the last few months, the potential for next year's mid-crop is back to normal. * March New York cocoa CCc1 rose 2.7% to $2,598 a tonne, having hit its highest since early May at $2,605.
+(Reporting by Maytaal Angel; Editing by Devika Syamnath, Kirsten Donovan) ((maytaal.angel@thomsonreuters.com(00442075429105)(Reuters Messaging: maytaal.angel.thomsonreuters.com@reuters.net) ))

-* Weighing on coffee, data showed ICE stocks rose to 785,600 bags KC-TOT-TOT, their highest since July.
+* Against that, data showed ICE stocks rose to 785,600 bags KC-TOT-TOT, their highest since July.
 There were also 275,562 bags pending grading.

-* World coffee production is forecast to rebound in 2022/23, primarily because of a larger crop in Brazil, the U.S. Department of Agriculture said.

 * Local coffee prices in top robusta producer Vietnam drifted lower this week on thin demand, traders said.